 Do you know a LSU faculty or student researcher we should feature?
 If so, tell us!

 Happy World Penguin Day!
 Penguins almost exclusively live in the Southern Hemisphere, most notably in Antarctica.
 So how do those cute, tuxedo wearing birds survive and what is it like to study penguins in the coldest place on Earth?
-We’re featuring an April 2017 LSU Science Cafe talk by Dr. Mike Polito, Assistant Professor Department of Oceanography and Coastal Sciences, where he shared all things penguin - from what they eat to how they respond to environmental stresses.
-We then sat down with Dr. Poltio to learn more about his research in the southern continent and why science collaborations so important for his work.
+We’re featuring an April 2017 LSU Science Cafe talk by Dr. Mike Polito, Assistant Professor Department of Oceanography and Coastal Sciences in the College of Coast & Environment, where he shared all things penguin - from what they eat to how they respond to environmental stresses.
+We then sat down with Dr. Polito to learn more about his research in the southern continent and why science collaborations so important for his work.

 Episode 22: Cindy Nguyen - Entering a Med School - Masters of Public Health Program